Mark A. Burnham

 Executive Staff Assistant to the Vice President

 Lori Dahlstrom joined MSU in 2007, serving as executive staff assistant to the vice president for finance and operations and treasurer (now the Office of the Senior Vice President for Administrative Services).
 Dahlstrom joined the OVPGA staff in March 2013.
-She provides scheduling and administrative support for the vice president and the director of community relations for East Lansing and Lansing.
+She provides scheduling and administrative support for the vice president and the director of community relations for East Lansing and Lansing and serves as the office manager.
 Before coming to MSU, Dahlstrom was executive assistant to the president and CEO of Delta Dental Plans of Michigan, Ohio, and Indiana.
 She holds an Associate Degree in applied science from Lansing Community College.

 Stacey Patton joined MSU in August 2005.
 Patton began as the receptionist, then as an administrative assistant, and now serves as the OVPGA fiscal officer.
 Patton also provides backup clerical support for the MSU and Detroit offices.
 She has worked in the clerical field for more than 20 years.
 Prior to coming to MSU, Patton worked for the Wayne County Sheriff and Mental Health Department.